midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 ```

 Here, some responsibilities lie on both DApp and Wallet:
+1. The DApp should not rely on the contents of the key in the `midnight` object, as it can be arbitrary string and defined arbitrarily by the implementor.
+The wallet can use their name as the identifier, but a randomized string, like UUID is equally valid option.
-1. In case multiple wallets install their API - the DApp should present the user with way to choose the wallet to use for the interaction
+2. In case multiple wallets install their API - the DApp should present the user with way to choose the wallet to use for the interaction
-2. From DApp perspective, both name and icon are potentially malicious input, and thus - they should be sanitized before being presented to the user.
+3. From DApp perspective, both name and icon are potentially malicious input, and thus - they should be sanitized before being presented to the user.
 In particular - the icon should always be rendered inside an `img` tag to prevent XSS from JavaScript embedded in SVG.
-3. DApp should always check the `apiVersion` against supported range of versions (following semver semantics)
+4. DApp should always check the `apiVersion` against supported range of versions (following semver semantics)
-4. Wallet must report exact version of the `@midnight-ntwrk/dapp-connector-api` package it implemented
+5. Wallet must report exact version of the `@midnight-ntwrk/dapp-connector-api` package it implemented
+6. If the Wallet implements multiple incompatible versions of the API simultanously (which is a possible case during transition period related to a hard-fork), Wallet must provide multiple entries in the `midnight` object.
-5. When connecting:
+7. When connecting:
    - DApp must provide network id it wants to connect to
    - Wallet must reject connection request if it can't connect to the network with id provided by the DApp
+   - It is up to wallet to define their approach to different networks, they can support connecting to multiple networks simultanously, they can connect to only single network at a time and ask user to make the switch and then reload the DApp, etc.
    - Wallet should ask user for the scope of permissions provided to the DApp and indicate what network the DApp wants to connect to.
 It is up to the wallet implementation to decide how exactly and when exactly user is asked for confirmation

 ### Connected API